patkle/selenium-cmd/README.md

 # selenium-cmd
-selenium-cmd is a small tool with which you can perform basic actions using a selenium webdriver.
-Currently it only supports navigating to a website, clicking and extracting strings using XPath.
+selenium-cmd is a small tool with which you can perform basic actions using a selenium webdriver object.
+Currently it only supports navigating to a website, selecting, clicking and extracting strings using XPath.

 ## installation
 You can simply use